rishiraj824/PymolDSA/README.md

 # Project PyPlot

-Thanks  to RCSB, PyProt, Biostar, mySQLdb, Stack Overflow, PyMol, Python.org and of cource Google.
+Thanks  to RCSB, PyProt, Biostar, mySQLdb, Stack Overflow, PyMol, Python.org and of course Google.

 Project PyPlot is a simple implementation of multiple libraries made using the language Python.
 It connects to the mySQL database and using the link in the database, downloads the pdb file and renders